Possession of a Controlled Substance Lawyer in Raleigh

 If the prosecution obtained any evidence from an illegal search or seizure, your attorney can file a motion to suppress this evidence, which if granted by the Judge means that the suppressed evidence cannot be admitted at any trial.
 Without critical evidence, prosecutors may have no choice but to drop the charges.

-Speak to a Drugs Possession Attorney Today
+Speak to a Drugs Possession Attorney in Raleigh Today

 Possession charges are a serious matter.
 If you have been accused of illegally possessing a controlled substance in Wake County, your first step should be immediately contacting a skilled drug possession lawyer.
 Our experienced criminal drug defense attorneys will develop a strategy that will make the prosecutors do their job and prove their case before ever negotiating a plea bargain.
 Contact us today at (919) 239-8448 or fill out the contact form below for a free consultation.